jimhigson/oboe.js/writing/main/5_Implementation.md

 onto no single, addressable language construct and exist only as a set of event handlers trapped inside the same closure, taking advantage of the fact that their reachability from some event emitter prevents required parameters from being garbage collected.
-Although only sparingly OO, the high-level design's componentisation hasn't departed from how it might be implemented in an OO metamodel and is Object Oriented design patterns remain influential despite being only loosely followed.
+From outside the closure hidden values are not only private as would be seen in an OO model, they are inherently unaddressable.
+Although only sparingly OO, the high-level design's componentisation hasn't departed from how it might be implemented in an OO metamodel and Object Oriented design patterns remain influential despite being only loosely followed.